Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 As I suspected, I found the most difficult part of this project was figuring out how to deal with text based data and numerical and categorical data.
 Most of the resources I found for dealing with text based data were sentiment analysis based and used only text information.
 For example, in this paper which addresses a similar problem - classifying products based on their description and other informaiton - they simply treated features that could be categorical, like brand, as text and included it as a word. http://cs229.stanford.edu/proj2011/LinShankar-Applying%20Machine%20Learning%20to%20Product%20Categorization.pdf

-One thing that suprised me was that the classifiers trained on the dataset that had been augmented using SMOTE performed worse than the classifiers trained on the base dataset.
+Again, the most unexpected result was that the classifiers trained on the dataset that had been augmented using SMOTE performed worse than the classifiers trained on the base dataset.
 I beleive this was due to SMOTE causing overfitting.
-I noticed that the f1 score of the training set for the classifiers trained on the SMOTE dataset was much higher than the f1 score of the testing dataset.
+I noticed that the f1 score of the training set for the classifiers trained on the SMOTE dataset was much higher than the f1 score of the testing dataset indicating overfitting.

 When considering this project I was originally hoping to achieve an accuracy close to 75%, and was slightly disapointed to only achieve ~50% accuracy.
 However when looking more closely at the data I think this is a good result.
 Some of the cost codes possibly overlap eachother in their use or are confusing and may be frequently miscoded by end-users.
 One example is the cost codes "01-52-22 field office supplies" and "01-52-23 field supplies" these codes are very similar and possibly mis-used.
 So taking this into context I think 50% is a good result, and if you consider the cost of suggesting an incorrect cost code is so low, I think that even at 50% accuracy, the prediction still has value.
 Lastly, my model significantly beats the benchmark model's accuracy of 15%.